getchopstick/chopstick-boilerplate/README.md

 ### Install

-For automated install just run `sh install.sh` from the project root.
+Run the following command from the project root:

+`sh install.sh`

 This will check if package managers are installed and download required packages for you.
-If you prefer to do it manually, please see [manual installation](https://github.com/getchopstick/chopstick-boilerplate/wiki/Installation#manual-installation).
+If you prefer to install manually, please see [manual installation](https://github.com/getchopstick/chopstick-boilerplate/wiki/Installation#manual-installation).

 ## Use

-We use Gulp as our task runner.
-There are some basic tasks defined but these can be easily extended by changing the `gulpfile.js`.

-To compile Chopstick Boilerplate, `cd` into the project root and run:
+To compile Chopstick Boilerplate once, `cd` into the project root and run:

     gulp

 This will compile the `scss` and build the Jekyll site.

-For development there is also a watch task wich will load a browsersync server and watch your all your files (`*.html, *.md, *.scss, *.js, *.jpg, *.png, *.svg`) for changes:
+For development there is also a watch task wich will load a browsersync server and watch your all your files for changes:

     gulp watch

+We use Gulp as our task runner.
+There are some basic tasks defined but these can be easily extended by changing the `gulpfile.js`.
 Browsersync also works as a server for your devices.
 More info can be found on the [browsersync site](http://www.browsersync.io/).

-### Boilerplate

-The boilerplate can be used as a **styleguide**, to build **static websites** or to speed up making **HTML prototypes**.

-### `.scss` structure.
+### SCSS structure.

-The Chopstick Scss is maintained in separate repositories which are loaded with [Bower](http://bower.io/).
+The Chopstick SCSS is maintained in separate repositories which are loaded with [Bower](http://bower.io/).
 We believe these partials should be easy to update and configurable without writing new code.
 Project specific code should be written in the components layer.

 #### Partials